 - You started this process to EXIT the company.
 Not exiting is the exact opposite of the reason you started this process.

-This line of reasoning underlines the need to effective exit planning.
-If you and your team are doing a good job planning an eventual exit you won’t find yourself getting cold feet.
+This line of reasoning underlines the need to effectively plan your exit.
+If you and your team are doing a good job planning an eventual exit, you won’t find yourself getting cold feet.
 Don’t have an exit plan?
 Chances are decent you will waste a lot of time and have some sleepless nights thinking through options.